ryankoon/UBCDataQuerySystem/D3-contrib_ryankoon.md

 <h3> Non-Code Contributions </h3>

 Documentation
-- documented the methods in the parser class to understand the implementation before wiring up my pieces and to help debug the code
+- Documented the methods in the parser class to understand the implementation before wiring up my pieces and to help debug the code

 Managing the board